-We are home to one of the largest health professions schools in the nation with more than 20 programs at the baccalaureate, master's, and doctoral levels with nearly 2,000 undergraduate and graduate students enrolled.
+We are home to one of the largest health professions schools in the nation with more than 25 programs at the baccalaureate, master's, and doctoral levels with over 2,000 undergraduate and graduate students enrolled.
 The School of Health Professions is part of UAB's thriving academic health center.
 As one of our students, you will have the opportunity to work side-by-side with world-renowned researchers and faculty, utilize advanced technologies and experience cutting-edge approaches to clinical treatment.

-We understand that health care needs are constantly changing.
-That is why we continue to add innovative programs such as Biotechnology, Genetic Counseling, our one-of-a-kind Low Vision Rehabilitation graduate certificate, Healthcare Quality and Safety, a Ph.D. in Rehabilitation Science, and a Master's in Biomedical and Health Sciences which can be completed within eleven months.
-We offer Health Physics, our newest program.
-We offer all of these in addition to our many other well-established programs.
+We understand that healthcare needs are constantly changing.
+That is why we continue to add innovative programs such as Biotechnology, Genetic Counseling, our one-of-a-kind Low Vision Rehabilitation graduate certificate, Healthcare Quality and Safety, Ph.D. in Rehabilitation Science, and a Master's in Biomedical and Health Sciences, which can be completed within eleven months.
+Our newest programs are Healthcare Simulation and Clinical Pathologist Assistant, and we have many other wellestablished curriculums.